ibmverse/verse-developer/_reference/reference.md

 ### Templated Link (com.ibm.appreg.ext.templatedLink)

-A Simple Link extension adds a clickable URL link to the Verse UI including the option to configure the extension to receive data from Verse encoded in the URL.
+A Templated Link extension adds a clickable URL link to the Verse UI including the option to configure the extension to receive data from Verse encoded in the URL.

 Templating Syntax